andresugartechea/introToIM/June3/README.md

 ### Final result:
 Finally, I decided to put circles at the center of each square to have a better composition.
-This assignment helped me understand better how to uses classes and was a good introduction for working with transformations.
+This assignment helped me understand better how to use classes and was also a good introduction for working with transformations.

 <img src="final.png" width="800" />